What is a Heart Rhythm Specialist?

 How to Prepare for the Test

 Make sure you shower or bathe before you start the test.
-The monitor cannot get wet, so you will not be able to do so while you are wearing it.
 Please refrain from applying any lotions, powders, or oils to your body on the day of the test.
 Tell your doctor if you are allergic to any tape or other adhesives.
-Wear comfortable and loose fitting clothing.
+Wear comfortable and loose fitting clothing and please avoid wearing a dress on the day of your hook up, you will be asked to remove your shirt during hook up to ensure proper placement of the electrode.
+If you do not want to remove your top for the hook up, we would recommend that you wear a button down shirt.
 Take your usual medications unless otherwise instructed by your physician.

 How the Test Will Feel

 Event Monitoring is a device used to record your heart’s rhythm.
-The device is used for a maximum period of 30 days, and is worn as directed.
-Some event monitors have the ability to detect abnormal rhythms in the absence of symptoms.
-These are called Atrial Fibrillation Event Monitors.
-The mechanism for both types of monitors is very similar and will be explained below.
+The device is used for a maximum period of 30 days, and should be worn as directed.
+Event monitors have the ability to detect abnormal rhythms in the absence of symptoms.

 How the Test is Performed